nimterop/nimterop/README.md

 __Implementation Details__

-In order to use the tree-sitter C library at compile-time, it has to be compiled into a separate binary called `toast` (to AST) since the Nim VM doesn't yet support FFI. `toast` takes a C/C++ file and runs it through the tree-sitter API which returns an AST data structure.
+In order to use the tree-sitter C library, it has to be compiled into a separate binary called `toast` (to AST) since the Nim VM doesn't yet support FFI. `toast` takes a C/C++ file and runs it through the tree-sitter API which returns an AST data structure.
 This can then be printed out to stdout in a Lisp S-Expression format or the relevant Nim wrapper output.
 This content can be saved to a `.nim` file and imported if so desired.

 Alternatively, the `cImport()` macro allows easier creation of wrappers in code.
 It runs `toast` on the specified header file and injects the generated wrapper content into the application at compile time.
 A few other helper procs are provided to influence this process.

+`toast` can also be used to run the header through the preprocessor which cleans up the code considerably.
+Along with the recursion capability which runs through all #include files, one large simpler header file can be created which can then be processed with c2nim if so desired.

 The tree-sitter library is limited as well - it may fail on some advanced language constructs but is designed to handle them gracefully since it is expected to have bad code while actively typing in an editor.
 When an error is detected, tree-sitter includes an ERROR node at that location in the AST.
 At this time, `cImport()` will complain and continue if it encounters any errors.
 Depending on how severe the errors are, compilation may succeed or fail.
 Glaring issues will be communicated to the tree-sitter team but their goals may not always align with those of this project.